D1ang/Soccersystems/README.md

  - Django - *Web framework in python*
  - Bootstrap - *To make the design responsive*
  - Font Awesome - *Easy icon access for the icons*
- - Font Awesome animations - *Additional animations for the Font Awesome icons*
- - GitHub Wiki TOC generator - *Generates a MarkDown TOC online*

 ### JavaScript Libraries
  - jQuery - *To improve input field feedback*
  - flatpickr - *lightweight, powerful JavaScript datetimepicker with no dependencies*
  - DataTables - *Adds advanced interaction controls to HTML tables*
- - Stripe - *For credit card transactions*

 ### Python & Django Libraries
  - pillow - *Python Imaging Library*
- - Stripe - *Credit card payments and transaction security*
  - boto3 - *To connect to AWS*
  - django-allauth - *Authentication, registration & account management*
- - django-countries - *Provides country choices for use with forms*
  - django-phonenumber-field - *A Django library which interfaces with python-phonenumbers to validate*
  - django-crispy-forms - *Controls the rendering behaviour of Django forms*
  - django-filter - *Easy searching and filtering query sets*